Jean-Pierre Dorléac: Life and career

 Additionally he was nominated for eleven Emmy Awards, winning twice for the 1978 TV series Battlestar Galactica and the 1999-2001 TV series The Lot.
 He was also nominated for Quantum Leap five times, along with Mae West, Lily Dale, The Bastard and Tales of the Gold Monkey.

-He is also known for films The Blue Lagoon, Heart and Souls, and Leave It to Beaver among many others.
+He was also known for films The Blue Lagoon, Heart and Souls, and Leave It to Beaver among many others.